 The Saville Theatre in 1958

 Please feel free to register to attend the Appeal inquiry and listen to some of it, and even to speak.
 Several local people and experts will appear as our witnesses, but that doesn’t stop others from adding their voices.
-The inquiry is being held online from 1st December to 15th December.
+The inquiry is being held online from 1st December to 18th December, and 5th to 6th January .
 Issues relating to residential amenity are on the agenda for the first two days.

 Here at Covent Garden Community Association (CGCA) we are looking forward to seeing our neighbourhood re-open for business.
 For those of us who can, we will need to support our local businesses more than ever in the absence of many visitors.